allanfoppa/ai-qa-testing-hub/README.md

 - [ ] Unified reporting dashboard for all suites.
 - [ ] Multi-environment testing support (Dev/Staging/Prod).
 - [ ] Advanced AI-driven code analysis for automatic test generation.

+## FINAL CONSIDERATIONS

+This application is a personal project developed for educational purposes to explore new technologies and architectural concepts.
+Please note that it is not intended for commercial use and might not follow all production-grade best practices.

+Feedback and contributions are more than welcome!
+Feel free to explore the code, open an issue, or reach out if you have any suggestions.
+Thank you for checking it out!